PhaseCoder: Microphone Geometry-Agnostic Spatial Audio Understanding for Multimodal LLMs: Methods

 To integrate the spatial features, we introduce a trainable projection layer to map the PhaseCoder embeddings ($D=256$) to the Gemma 3n embedding dimension ($D=2048$).
 This projector is a two-layer MLP: a linear layer ($256 \to 2048$) followed by a GELU activation, and a second linear layer ($2048 \to 2048$).

 The Gemma 3n audio encoder pads inputs to 30 seconds and produces 188 audio tokens, corresponding to a temporal resolution of approximately 160~ms per token.
 To align our spatial modality, we process the PhaseCoder embeddings to produce a sequence of spatial tokens at the same 160~ms hop size.
+Approximately 6.25 spatial tokens per second are produced, independently of the number of input audio channels.
 These new spatial soft tokens are prepended to the corresponding audio token sequence, framed by special "Beginning of Spatial Audio" \textit{(BSA)} and "End of Spatial Audio" \textit{(ESA)} tokens, which are mapped from unused tokens in the model's vocabulary.
+Interleaving spatial tokens with audio tokens would confuse Gemma's existing control token scheme and would degrade existing audio capabilities.
+Temporal alignment between audio and spatial tokens is learned implicitly during fine-tuning.
 The resulting token sequence is:

 \textit{[BSA][Spatial T1]...[Spatial T188][ESA][Beginning of audio token][Audio T1]...[Audio T188][End of audio token]}